sthumma/sequelize-history/README.md

 Use this method by passing in any appropriate value before updating your original model instances, and the passed value will be written to the `authorFieldName` column of the tracking table.
 The value is reset immediately after the next update is written to the history model.

+This module supports both Sequelize 5 and Sequelize 6+.
+Tested against both the versions.

 _This functionality is available to both single instance updates and static bulk updates._